Netflix/fast_jsonapi/README.md

 ### Scope

-In some cases, attribute values might require more information than what is available on the record, for example, access privledges/or other information related to a current authenticated user.
+In some cases, attribute values might require more information than what is available on the record, for example, access privileges or other information related to a current authenticated user.
 The `options[:scope]` value covers these cases by allowing you to pass in whatever object shape may be necessary for your use case.